thalmiclabs/myo.js/README.md

 	Myo.on('connected', function(){
 		console.log('connected!', this.id)
 	});

+Every event is sent with a timestamp in microseconds.
+Thus, the full signature of the 'connected' event above, would look like this:

+	Myo.on('connected', function(data, timestamp){
+		console.log('connected!', this.id)
+	});

+Of course, declaration of parameters are optional in callbacks.

 **initSocket** &nbsp; `Myo.initSocket()` <br>
 Creates web socket and sets up the message listener.
 Called implictly whenever you create a new myo instance.